coralogix/python-coralogix-sdk/docs/Install.rst

 Installation
 ============

-You can install it with `pip`:
+Install the Coralogix python logger with `pip`:

 .. code-block:: bash

     $ pip install coralogix_logger

-or directly from sources:
+or directly from the sources:

 .. code-block:: bash